When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Basics of Bottle-Heating

-First of all, let’s make one thing clear: It’s not necessary to heat a baby’s bottle; it’s simply a matter of preference (1).
-While young babies may especially have a preference for warm milk, older babies may be more open to tolerating lukewarm or even cold milk.
+Let’s make one thing clear: It is not medically necessary to heat a baby’s bottle (1).
+It is simply a matter of preference.
+While newborns often prefer warm milk because it mimics the breast, older babies are usually fine with lukewarm or even cold milk.

-When a baby nurses, the milk that is released is warmed to body temperature, around 98.6 degrees.
-For us adults who like our coffee around 160 degrees, that seems downright icy.
+When a baby nurses, the milk releases at body temperature (around 98.6 degrees).
+Adults usually drink coffee at around 160 degrees, so body temperature feels barely warm to us.
 This is why “heating” a bottle is a misnomer.

 Take Note

-The goal is not to heat the bottle of milk but rather to warm it.
-Exposing milk to temperatures that are too high destroys its natural enzymes and immunizing properties.
+The goal is not to heat the milk, but to warm it.
+Exposing breast milk to high temperatures destroys its natural enzymes and immunizing properties.

-Instead of working to “heat” the bottle, try to gently raise the temperature to match the typical temperature of the body.
-This will preserve the nutrients in the milk and prevent burning (2).
+Instead of “heating” the bottle, gently raise the temperature to match the human body.
+This preserves nutrients and prevents burning (2).

-There are several different ways to warm a bottle:
+There are several ways to tackle this task:

 Warning

-Bottles that are microwaved continue to “cook” after they’re removed, making the temperature increase further and putting your baby at risk for burns.
+Bottles microwaved continue to “cook” after you remove them.
+This makes the temperature rise further, putting your baby at risk for burns.

-If your baby prefers their milk warmed, check our advice below to make sure you’re reaching that perfect temperature quickly and safely.
+If your baby prefers their milk warmed, use the advice below to reach that perfect temperature safely.

 Graphic depicting how to warm baby bottles

-The good news is that all plastic baby bottles currently sold in the U.S. are manufactured without bisphenol A (BPA).
-BPA makes plastics rigid, keeps plastics from growing bacteria, and prevents rust.
-It’s an estrogen-like chemical that can potentially cause health problems (3).
+The good news is that all plastic baby bottles currently sold in the U.S. are BPA-free.
+Bisphenol A (BPA) is an estrogen-like chemical used to harden plastics, but it is linked to potential health issues (3).

 4 Ways to Safely Warm Your Baby’s Bottle

-Here are four tried and tested ways to warm your baby’s milk without causing them any harm.
+Here are four tested methods to warm milk without damaging nutrients or risking burns.

-If you’re feeding your baby expressed milk, the breastmilk bag is your new best friend!
+If you are feeding expressed milk, the breast milk bag is your best friend.

 4. Use a Bottle Warmer